Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 For Illnesses: Plan Ahead & Transition to Digital Sub Plans & Activities

 Creating Digital Sub Plans ahead of time is super important.
 I don’t know about your particular teaching context, but in mine, there is a massive substitute teacher shortage.
 I never know if my students will be in my classroom with a sub, in another teacher’s room, or if they will be combined with several other classes in the auditorium.
 This means that if I print out photocopies ahead of time and leave them in my room for the sub to distribute, students may never get them!
-Therefore, I make sure that every single sub plan and activity is digital so that I can easily share it with students via Google Classroom.
+Therefore, I make sure that every sub plan and activity is digital so I can easily share it with students via Google Classroom.

 • Note: This, of course, depends on your teaching context.
 If your district is not 1:1 or if your students do not have access to technology, then you’ll have to pivot a bit.
 However, I think the idea of having go-to sub plans and activities that you use year after year—regardless of the content you are currently teaching during the semester—is super valuable, and I think it will save you a lot of time and stress in the long run!
 Make your sub activities evergreen, meaning you can use them all year round!